syfr-512/space-dodge-8086/README.md

 ### Option 2 — Compile Yourself (Two Ways)

-I have already included a pre-compiled COM file specifically for DOSBOX but if you wish to compile it yourself, there's two ways of doing this.
+*I've already included a pre-compiled COM file specifically for DOSBOX but if you wish to compile it yourself, there's two ways of doing this.*

 (a) Using Emu8086 (Windows only.
 This is the one I used.)